 All images enlarge in a new window with a click!

 The Christmas Eve snowfall was so light that a bicycle ride down to Cherry Street beach was still on for Christmas Day morning.
-The one section I was extra-careful on was the hill going down to the Riverdale Bridge from Broadview Avenue.
+The one section I was extra careful on was the hill going down to the Riverdale Foot Bridge from Broadview Avenue.
 I haven’t forgotten wiping out there one day last winter.
 It had taken days for my body to feel normal again!
 We walked down this time!

-It was about 10 a.m. and it the sun was nowhere to be seen.
+It was about 10 a.m., and the sun was nowhere to be seen.
 After locking up the bike at the dog park entrance, I opened the gate to doggie heaven and in went Viggo.
 Here is the first of many dogs he played with- this one a chow chow/border collie mix:

 The park is located about three kilometers to the southeast of the downtown area.
 This is what downtown looks like from the park-

 Finally, we got the point in the park the furthest from the gate-

 And then it was to the water.
 I’ll admit that this morning I did not toss the ball into the water as often as usual-and definitely not as deep.
 (I have no doubt he would have been very happy to do some swimming in that icy cold water for that red ball of ours.)
 We were not the only ones on the water.
 Viggo had the red ball- but he had some ducks to monitor too.

 After this diversion, it was back to work – getting that ball back to me so that I’d toss another delicious morsel of Roll-Over into the air for him to catch in his open mouth.

 Every time he comes out of the water he does this shaking routine – first the front and then, as in this picture, the rear gets a supersonic shake-down and the droplets of water fly.